cloudmesh-community/hid-sp18-705/project-report/report.md

-# New Approaches to Managing Metadata at Scale in Research Libraries :hand: hid-sp18-705
+# New Approaches to Managing Metadata at Scale in Research Libraries :wave: hid-sp18-705

 | Timothy A. Thompson
 | timathom@indiana.edu